kyma-project/telemetry-manager/docs/user/02-logs.md

 ![Manager resources](./assets/logs-resources.drawio.svg)

 1. Telemetry Manager watches all LogPipeline resources and related Secrets.
 2. Furthermore, Telemetry Manager takes care of the full lifecycle of the Fluent Bit DaemonSet itself.
-Only if there is a LogPipeline defined, the agent is deployed.
+Only if you defined a LogPipeline, the agent is deployed.
 3. Whenever the configuration changes, Telemetry Manager validates the configuration (with a [validating webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/)) and generates a new configuration for the Fluent Bit DaemonSet, where several ConfigMaps for the different aspects of the configuration are generated.
 4. Furthermore, referenced Secrets are copied into one Secret that is also mounted to the DaemonSet.